 John Marius Wilson, Imperial Gazetteer of England and Wales (1870-72)

-You can see pictures of Turton which are provided by:gazetteer for a calculation of the distance from Turton to another place.
+You can see pictures in an area centred on OS grid reference SD720153 (Lat/Lon: 53.633240, -2.423487) which are provided by:gazetteer for a calculation of the distance from Turton to another place.
 Bolton.
 Turton in the 19th century. maps of Turton and places within its boundaries.

 - This place shown on a Google map.

 - Open StreetMap

 - Vision of Britain (Click "Historical units & statistics" for administrative areas.)

 - English Jurisdictions in 1851 (Unfortunately the LDS have removed the facility to enable us to specify a starting location, you will need to search yourself on their map.)